nayoung9/PAPipe/Parameters/parameter_generator.md

 ### Population setting for input files

+A population name is assigned to each input data file in this part.

 <p align="center"><img src="../figures/fig_pg6.png" width="70%"></p>

-A population name is assigned to each input data file in this part

 #### Requirements